jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 ### 259E Effect of amendments to, or replacement of, standards incorporated by reference in regulations
 (1) An amendment to, or replacement of, a financial reporting standard incorporated by reference in regulations made under section 259(1)(dc) (the initial regulations) has legal effect, and commences to apply, as part of the initial regulations on and from the dates referred to in subsection (2) if—
-  (a) the amendment or replacement is made by the External Reporting Board in accordance with the Financial Reporting Act 1993; and
+  (a) the amendment or replacement is made by the External Reporting Board in accordance with the Financial Reporting Act 2013; and
   (b) the amendment or replacement is of the same general character as the standard amended or replaced; and (c) the initial regulations state that amendments or replacements have this effect.
-(2) An amendment to, or replacement of, a financial reporting standard has legal effect as part of the initial regulations on and from the dates on which the amendment or replacement takes effect, and commences to apply, under section 28 of the Financial Reporting Act 1993.
+(2) An amendment to, or replacement of, a financial reporting standard has legal effect as part of the initial regulations on and from the dates on which the amendment or replacement takes effect, and commences to apply, under sections 27 and 28 of the Financial Reporting Act 2013.

 ### 259F Proof of standards incorporated by reference
 (1) A copy of financial reporting standards incorporated by reference in regulations, including any amendment to, or replacement of, the standards must be—